julietgolf/vispipe/src/docs/source/reference/cli.rst

 Vispipe comes with a built in terminal command that allows for vispipe to be called from outside a Python script.
 The command has fa number of flags that control the kwargs of ``vispipe()``.
-Additionally, ``vispipe -o`` and associated flags allows for .opt files to be read dirrectly.
+Additionally, ``vispipe -o`` and associated flags allows for .opt files to be read directly.

 ``vispipe()`` kwarg flags